Prince527GitHub/Swingsonic/README.md

 ## Docker

-To use this with docker, simply employ the following docker-compose.
+To use this with docker, simply deploy the following docker-compose.

 Ensure that your config.json file is properly configured within your volume beforehand.